krsXishere/Pay-O/README.md

 # Pay-O

-A project developed by the TechByte Innovation team
+A project developed by the TechByte Innovation team using Flutter Framework

 ## Getting Started